Why Self Care

 Waiting till the afternoon to pull out my journal just wasn’t cutting it.
 I have found that if I take my journal to the couch with me in the morning hours, there is a much larger chance that I will actually keep it near me and use it throughout the day!

-Our homeschool morning routine consists of what I consider a lazy morning basket, chores and some simple school work.
+Our homeschool morning routine consists of what I consider a lazy morning basket, chores and some simple book work.
 I know lots of homeschool moms get super creative and create these wonderful morning basket themes and plans that seriously put my lazy morning basket to shame.
-However, I am not a morning person… So to be quite honest, I need a little bit of lazy!

 Using Your Morning Time Wisely…